How To Fix Canonical Issues In A Website

 Using Capitalization And Lower Case

 Using capitalization in the URLs of your website is the most common mistake that several people do frequently.
-It is because hosting servers are so case sensitive that they treat each of these upper cases as unique pages.
+It is because hosting servers or hosting service are so case sensitive that they treat each of these upper cases as unique pages.
 It, in turn, leads to canonical duplication problems.
 Therefore, it is essential to create the URL of a webpage in lower case characters.
 A webpage may be internally or externally linked to another website using uppercase characters.
 As a result, it leads to a loss of rankings and traffic to that website.
 So, your content may get affected if users can access your site from both uppercase and lowercase variants of the same URL.
 It is not a big deal on the Windows server but is a great concern on Apache and Linux servers.

 How Can You Resolve Capitalization And Lower Case Issues?